cambridge-collection/data-lambda-transform/README.md

 After this is done you should run `git push` and `git push --tags` to mae sure the tags are pushed to the remote git repo.

+After this version is published to s3 the AWS console can be used to update the lambda functions with the new version.
+Once tested a new fixed version of the lambda function can be created and the LIVE alias updated to use this version.
+This will make the live process use this code.